 - Abnormal eating and elimination patterns (e.g. wetting and soiling).

 It is important for parents to realise that being physically present isn’t enough.
 Love is essentially a form of focused and generous presence.
-Parents need to consistently let their children know they are worthy and good enough just as they are.
+Parents need to consistently let their students know they are worthy and good enough just as they are.
 This requires emotional presence and not just physical presence.
-This is one of the best gifts a parent can give their child.
+This is one of the best gifts a parent can give their student.